 The Open Society Foundation for South Africa (OSF-SA) is committed to promoting the values, institutions and practices of an open, non-racial and non-sexist, democratic, civil society.
-It works for a vigorous and autonomous civil society in which the rule of law and divergent opinions are respected.

 The OSF-SA has established a media fellowship programme to provide experienced journalists with resources to pursue topical issues of interest.
 To date, the fellowship has enabled a number of journalists to undertake ground breaking research on a range of issues with the aim of enriching public understanding and encourage debate on those issues.

 Opportunity closing date: Tuesday, June 7, 2011

 For 2011, the Foundation calls on seasoned journalists seeking innovative and unconventional approaches to fundamental open society challenges.
 Applications are invited from interested journalists and media practitioners with in-depth understanding and a human rights approach to research and produce analytical pieces on:

 - Strengthening citizen’s participation in traditional systems of governance.

 To qualify, a candidate should:

 - Have a minimum of three years journalism experience;

 - Posses strong investigative journalism skills;